vmware/vsphere-automation-sdk-java/.github/ISSUE_TEMPLATE/custom-issue-template.md

 <!-- Provide the following information so we can help you better -->

 - [ ] I am using the [latest SDK version](https://github.com/vmware/vsphere-automation-sdk-java/releases)
-- [ ] This API is compatible with my vCenter version (You can get the info from the "Sample Prerequisites" comment mentioned in the sample )
+- [ ] This API is compatible with my vCenter version (You can get this info from the API documentation )
 - [ ] I have searched [existing issues](https://github.com/vmware/vsphere-automation-sdk-java/issues?utf8=%E2%9C%93&q=is%3Aissue)

 ## Environment